-You must sign this form in front of a Notary Public or the Clerk of the District Court.
+You must sign this form in front of a Notary Public.

 Step 2: File the completed Affidavit for Service by Publication form

 File the completed Affidavit for Service by Publication form with the Clerk of the District Court where you filed your Petition for Divorce.